On measuring unboundedness of the $H^\infty$-calculus for generators of analytic semigroups: Introduction

 for all $f\in\Hinf$ on a sector larger than the sector of sectorality of $A$.
 In general, $b(\veps)$ will become unbounded for $\veps\to0^{+}$.

 In Theorem \ref{thm:expstab} we show that $b(\veps)=\mathcal{O}(|\log\veps|)$ as $\veps\to0^{+}$ on general Banach spaces.
 For $0\notin\rho(A)$, we derive a similar result for functions $f\in\Hinf$ which are holomorphic at $0$, see Theorem \ref{thm1}.
 It turns out that the latter result generalizes a result by Vitse in \cite{Vitse05} and improves the dependence on the sectorality constant $M(A,\phi)$ significantly, see Section \ref{sec:Vitse}.
 Moreover, our techniques seem to be more elementary as we do not employ the Hille-Phillips calculus. \\ For Hilbert spaces and general exponentially stable $C_0$-semigroup generators $-A$ an estimate of the form (\ref{eq:int1}) $b(\veps)=\mathcal{O}(\veps^{-\frac{1}{2}})$ was derived in \cite{ZwartAdmissible}.
-It was subsequently improved to $b(\veps)=\mathcal{O}(|\log\veps|)$ by Haase and Rozendaal, \cite[Theorem 3.3]{HaaseRozendaal13}, using an adaption of a lemma due to Haase, Hyt\"onen, \cite[Lemma A.1]{haasetransference11}.
-As mentioned in the lines following Proposition \ref{prop1} above, the techniques rely on the geometry of the Hilbert space and cannot be extended to general Banach spaces without either changing to another function space, \cite[Theorems 3.3 and 5.1]{HaaseRozendaal13}, or strengthening the assumption on the semigroup using $\gamma$-boundedness, \cite[Theorem 6.2]{HaaseRozendaal13}.
+It was subsequently improved to $b(\veps)=\mathcal{O}(|\log\veps|)$ by Haase and Rozendaal, \cite[Theorem 3.3]{HaaseRozendaal13}, using an adaption of a lemma due to Haase, Hyt\"onen, \cite[Lem.~A.1]{haasetransference11}.
+As mentioned in the lines following Proposition \ref{prop1} above, the techniques rely on the geometry of the Hilbert space and cannot be extended to general Banach spaces without either changing to another function space, \cite[Thms.~3.3 and 5.1]{HaaseRozendaal13}, or strengthening the assumption on the semigroup using $\gamma$-boundedness, \cite[Thm.~6.2]{HaaseRozendaal13}.
 Hence, our results can be seen as additionally requiring analyticity of the semigroup, but dropping any additional assumption on the Banach space.
-As will be visible in the proofs of Theorems \ref{thm1} and \ref{thm:expstab}, in our case the logarithmic dependence on $\veps$ is much easier to derive than for general semigroups.
-Let us remark that estimates of the form (\ref{eq:int1}) reveal information about the domain of $f(A)$.
-In particular, $b(\veps)=\mathcal{O}(|\log\veps|)$ implies that $D(A^{\alpha})\subset D(f(A))$ for $\alpha>0$, see \cite[Theorem 3.7]{HaaseRozendaal13}.
-For instance, this can be used to derive convergence results for numerical schemes, see, e.g., \cite{EgertRozendaal13}.
+As will be visible in the proofs of Theorems \ref{thm1} and \ref{thm:expstab}, the logarithmic dependence on $\veps$ is more elementary to derive than for general semigroups.